desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 ## Recommendations

-TODO consider practicality of email notifications, or what else to do, see https://mailarchive.ietf.org/arch/msg/dnsop/aXGm1FuEPF5TV1PsVD2zK2fMBvY/

-TODO "in accordance with the communication preferences established by the child zone operator"?
-Should there be an ability for the zone operator to establish their communication (who and how) preferences?
-How would that be signaled?

 1. For certain DS updates (see {{analysis_reporting (analysis)}}) and for DS deactivation, relevant points of contact known to the zone operator SHOULD be notified.

-2. For error conditions, the domain's technical contact and the DNS operator serving the affected Child zone SHOULD be first notified.
+2. For error conditions, the child DNS operator and the domain's technical contact (if applicable) SHOULD be first notified.
 The registrant SHOULD NOT be notified unless the problem persists for a prolonged amount of time (e.g., three days).

-3. Notifications to humans SHOULD be done via email.
-Child DNS operators SHOULD be notified using a report query {{!RFC9567}} to the agent domain as described in ({{!I-D.draft-ietf-dnsop-generalized-notify-09, Section 4}}).
+3. Child DNS operators SHOULD be notified using a report query {{!RFC9567}} to the agent domain as described in ({{!RFC9859, Section 4}}).
+Notifications to humans (domain holder) will be performed in accordance with the communication preferences established with the parent-side entity (registry or registrar).
 The same condition SHOULD NOT be reported unnecessarily frequently to the same recipient.

 4. In the RRR model, registries performing DS automation SHOULD inform the registrar of any DS record changes via the EPP Change Poll Extension {{!RFC8590}} or a similar channel.

-5. The currently active DS configuration as well as the history of DS updates SHOULD be made accessible to the registrant (or their designated party) through the customer portal available for domain management.
+5. The currently active DS configuration SHOULD be made accessible to the registrant (or their designated party) through the customer portal available for domain management.
+The DS update history MAY be made available in the same way.

 ## Analysis {#analysis_reporting}